blinfo/angular2-webpack-seed/README.md

 ```
 **TODO**
- 1. Production setup in webpack
+ 1. Production setup in webpack (done)
- 2. Development setup in webpack
+ 2. Development setup in webpack (done)
  3. Webpack HMR
  4. Inject Angular DI to test
  5. Use Express for production
  6. Cover All component with test